greglank/greglank.github.io/index.md

 ---

-Since you made it this far, I may as well point you to my [Projects Archive](archive)
+Since you made it this far, I may as well point you to my [Project Archive](archive)